Update: ‘Ford’s EV strategy’ updated with ‘Business trifurcation’ section.

 Where the upcoming electric F-150 uses a modified version of the gasoline F-150’s chassis, Ford has two platforms which it will launch exclusively for electric vehicles.
 The smaller GE2 coming in mid-2023 will see cars and crossovers (including a second-gen Mustang Mach-E) while the truck size TE1 will accommodate the 2025 Ford F-150 Lightning, and probably even the Ford Ranger EV.

-In addition, the Ford Bronco EV (which is almost confirmed by the company as a project having been greenlit) and electric “two- and three-row SUVs for families around the world like (Ford) Explorer (EV) and Lincoln Aviator (EV)” will also be accommodated on this RWD/AWD BEV platform, Hau Thai-Tang, Chief Product Platform and Operations Officer, Ford, confirmed earlier this year.
+In addition, the Ford Bronco EV (which is almost confirmed by the company as a project having been greenlit) and electric “two- and three-row SUVs for families around the world like (Ford) Explorer (EV) and Lincoln Aviator (EV)” will also be accommodated on this RWD/AWD BEV platform, Hau Thai-Tang, Chief Product Platform and Operations Officer, Ford, confirmed in 2021.

 And while Ford may source batteries from vendors such as LG Chem and SK Innovation currently, by 2025, the brand will have enough volume in North America to justify its own plant, Thai-Tang mentioned in an interview with CNBC.
 With its TE1 platform harmonizing systems/components, multiple Ford/Lincoln electric vehicles could use the same battery size, which will ease Ford into manufacturing/assembling its own cells.